 The federal agencies have generously agreed to fund a sequel study that will survey the history from 1960 to 2011.
 The project will result in two books.
 Between Two Fires: A Fire History of America, 1960-2011 will relate the basic narrative.
 To the Last Smoke will assemble an anthology of essays to highlight particular places, personalities, and practices.
 Between Two Fires will thus serve as the play-by-play record, and To the Last Smoke as the color commentary, as organized around regions.

-Thanks to FAM, Between Two Fires will be published by the Government Printing Office; most likely To the Last Smoke will join it.
-Because of their bulk, I’m seriously considering a much shorter, popular version of Between Two Fires (tentatively titled Friendly Fire, Feral Fire) published in a venue yet to be determined.
+Because of its bulk, I’m I’m seriously considering a much shorter, popular version of Between Two Fires (tentatively titled Friendly Fire, Feral Fire) to be published in a venue yet to be determined.
 My primary task, however, is to move the project texts into print.

-Meanwhile, I have an essay on the New Jersey Pinelands, probably the country’s most famous unknown firescape [Bog and burn], two on the Yarnell Hill fire tragedy [After the fire; A Refusal to mourn the death, by fire, of a crew in Yarnell], and one on fire from the perspective of the Leopold wolf-kill site [Thinking like a burnt mountain].
+Meanwhile, I have an essay on the New Jersey Pinelands, probably the country’s most famous unknown firescape [Bog and burn], two on the Yarnell Hill fire tragedy [After the fire; A Refusal to mourn the death, by fire, of a crew in Yarnell], and one on fire from the perspective of the Leopold wolf-kill site, which Aeon has published [Thinking like a burnt mountain].